vicintina/prozhito-heat-analysis/README.md

 A Digital Humanities project tracking the semantic evolution of affective heat, fever, and somatic stress responses in Russian personal narratives (19th–21st centuries).

 This repository contains the Python NLP pipeline and visualization code used to extract, classify, and analyze somatic and metaphorical heat expressions within the [Prozhito](https://prozhito.org/) historical diary corpus.
-This research was prepared for the ["Feel the Heat.
+This analysis was prepared for the ["Feel the Heat.
 Science and Histories of Fever"](https://www.marsilius-kolleg.uni-heidelberg.de/de/studium/internationale-marsilius-akademien/feel-the-heat-science-and-histories-of-fever) International Marsilius Academy (Heidelberg University, 2026).

 ## Methodology